barrakat/SegFlora/README.md

 ---

 ## 📘 About
-This repository contains code to reproduce the analyses of the publication "Remote sensing of segetal flora in arable fields using off-the-shelf UAV-based imagery and deep learning for result-based payments" where we conducted multiple UAV flights in an arable area in the East of Germany with winter barley grown as main crop under different management intensities.
-Our goal was to develop an affordable monitoring system for mapping and conservation of segetal flora using an off-the-shelf UAV-based RGB camera and the YOLO deep learning architecture.
-Data and trained YOLO models per species can be found in [zenodo](https://zenodo.org/doi/10.5281/zenodo.13325668/)
+This repository contains code to reproduce the analyses of the publication *"Remote sensing of segetal flora in arable fields using off-the-shelf UAV-based imagery and deep learning for result-based payments*", where we conducted multiple UAV flights in an arable area in the eastern Germany with winter barley grown as the main crop under different management intensities.
+Our goal was to develop an affordable monitoring system for the mapping and conservation of segetal flora using an off-the-shelf UAV-based RGB camera and the YOLO deep learning architecture.
+Data and trained YOLO models per species can be found in [zenodo](https://zenodo.org/doi/10.5281/zenodo.13325668/).

 <pre>
 <figure>